aekinkjet30/octopodami-optimized-wordpress/README.md

 # Octopodami&reg; Optimized WordPress (OOW)

-With Octopodami&reg; Optimized WordPress (OOW), you can launch a WordPress stack preconfigured for auto-scaling, maintainability, performance, scalability, and security.
+With Octopodami&reg; Optimized WordPress (OOW), you can launch a WordPress stack preconfigured for auto-scaling, maintainability, performance, and security.

 Our expert engineers developed this 1-Click Amazon Machine Images (AMI) with rapid deployment in mind; we guarantee you will be up and running in 60 seconds on Amazon Web Services.